saylordotorg/course_me102/Unit03.md

+---
+layout: default
+title: "ME102: Mechanics I"
+course_description: "An introduction to the study of mechanics, or how forces affect bodies in motion.
+Reviews Newtonian physics and its application to statics systems, analyzes static systems and solid objects, stress and strain relationships, and material dynamics."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Bending, Yield, Fracture, Buckling and Creep** <span id="3"></span>
 *You now know how structures will react internally when loaded with